jordisan/Django-multistep-form/README.md

 # Django multiple-steps form<br/><br/>live at https://django-multistep-form.herokuapp.com/

-This is an example of a Django application implementing a form splitted through multiple screens
+This is an example of a Django application (my first experiment) implementing a form splitted through multiple screens

 ## Code